Raye has many body mods, SFSI training, former CFR-D creds, and a decade-long stint as BellaOnline's body art editor under her belt.

 Most often you see this type of jewelry worn in non-ear piercings, although they can be nice for small, upper-cartilage piercings, or any earring where you want to wear something very long-term and never change or take it out.

 To make sure this style of earring opens and closes fully, it's often best to get special tools made for working with them.
-To open the rings, you want what are called "ring-spreading pliers" which put just enough gentle pressure on the inside of the hoop to release the bead.
+To open the rings, you want what are called "ring-spreading pliers" that put just enough gentle pressure on the inside of the hoop to release the bead.
 To make sure the rings close down fully and maintain their round shape, "closing pliers" use scooped ends to put even pressure on the rings as you squeeze them shut.

 Some earring wearers find that over time their ear piercings become elongated.
 This means that what were once small holes become more like long slits, with the band of tissue between the bottom of the ear piercing and the edge of the ear lobe getting very thin.

-The most common cause for this is genetics.
+The most common cause of this is genetics.
 What predisposes some people to thinner ear tissue that changes more over time isn't something that can really be addressed.
 See what the ear piercings of your mom and grandmother look like if you are wondering if you might have this genetic tendency.

 The second most common cause of elongated ear piercings is something that can be monitored, and that's the wearing of heavy earrings.
 The weight of an earring adds stress to ear wires, and over decades, these thin wires can facilitate the stretching of the piercing downwards.
 Wearing heavy earrings often or for long periods of time is not recommended.
 Large-size earrings ("dangles" or "chandeliers") that flap with movement or can get snagged easily can also contribute to ear-piercing elongation.